austin-starks/NextTrade/README.md

 [Read More about it here](https://medium.com/@austin-starks/i-created-an-open-source-automated-trading-platform-f9d94575ceba)

-For a faster, more configurable next-generation platform, check out NexusTrade: https://nexustrade.onrender.com/
+For a faster, more configurable next-generation platform, [check out NexusTrade](https://nexustrade.onrender.com/)

 ## Features
 1. Combine conditions to form compound conditions.
 Combine compound conditions and create trading strategies.